JeremiahKaren/35percent.github.io/_posts/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery.md

 title: 'Southwark in bottom 3 boroughs for affordable housing delivery'
 layout: post
 published: true
-categories: '[Aylesbury regeneration, Estate regeneration]'
+categories: [Aylesbury regeneration, Estate regeneration]

 ---
 Southwark is one of the worst three boroughs in London when it comes to delivery of social rented housing.
 Only 3% of the total homes delivered in 2014/15 were affordable and -5% of the total delivered was social rented (it is a minus figure because more have been [knocked down](http://35percent.org/the-southwark-clearances/) or [sold off](http://35percent.org/auctions/) than have been built)[^1].